Travel Tacoma

 Final designs approved for developer handoff.
 (Live site may differ due to post-launch client edits.)

-Build Phase
+Build Phase & Challenges

 I worked closely with developers throughout implementation to ensure performance, accessibility, and mobile responsiveness across the site.
 Midway through the build, internal process changes required scaling back some of my proposed animations and interactions to meet reduced development timelines.
-I helped navigate those changes, preserving the integrity of the design system and delivering a polished, high-performing final product that stayed on brand and on schedule.
+I helped navigate those changes, preserving the integrity of core flows and the design system and delivering a polished, high-performing final product that stayed on brand and on schedule.

 Selected Mobile Screens